The Scholar: Josephine “Pinky” King

-The project: Ms. King, who had previously lived for a year in the Czech Republic, explores the introduction of Christianity to the Slavic people, beginning roughly a thousand years ago under Vladimir I, and the remarkable persistence of paganism since then.
+The Essential Question: Ms. King, who had previously lived for a year in the Czech Republic, explores the introduction of Christianity to the Slavic people, beginning roughly a thousand years ago under Vladimir I, and the remarkable persistence of paganism since then.

 Notable quote: “No matter how hard missionaries and clergy tried, Slavic paganism was not erased from Slavic culture; it was far too deeply ingrained in the souls of the people, especially peasants.
 In the Slavic countryside, paganism lived on alongside Christianity, often in the form of a dual faith.
 Peasants—or serfs, who, in Russia, were not freed until 1861—kept Slavic paganism alive through oral traditions and festivals.
 In the modern era and present day, Slavic paganism has survived through art and folklore.”